PulpSpy/Confluence/2024/Satoshi.md

 #### Colloquialisms  [tk]

-* Word choices and spellings include: bloody, colour, defence, eat crow, grey, maths, neighbours, sweet
+* Word choices and spellings lean British: bloody, colour, defence, grey, maths, neighbours, sweet
+* Word choices may also indicate age: eat crow, darn (lean older); sweet (lean younger)
+* L. McGrath-Goodman on Dorian Nakamoto seems to hint he is younger "in spirit" than his actual age (double check)

 #### Timeline  [tk]

-* Less active between midnight and 6am ET, whitepaper generated with MT setting
+* Less active between midnight and 6am ET
+* Whitepaper generated with MT setting

 #### IP address  [tk]

 * IP address 68.164.57.219 (from 10 Jan 2009) traces to Van Nuyes, CA, USA
-* Location: Cali, Hal, Dorian -> correlation/causation -> third party
+* Close to Hal Finney and Dorian Nakamoto and David Chaum
+* Beware of correlation implying causation
+  * Good ecosystem for developing ideas like Bitcoin
+  * One of the largest cities in the world
+  *

 #### UK culture  [tk]